-Windows 10 20H2 is the second semi-annual feature update rolling out in the fall of 2020, but because these upgrades are incremental, and because they’re simply known as “Windows 10,” it’s confusing to know which version your computer is running.
+Windows 10 20H2, October 2020 Update, is the second semi-annual feature update rolling out begin October 20, but because these upgrades are incremental and they’re simply known as “Windows 10,” it’s confusing to know which version your computer is running.

 Although you won’t find the official name anywhere, each release of Windows 10 receives a specific version number.
 In this case, the second major update for 2020 is known as version “20H2,” since the company is no longer using just numbers like “2004” for the May 2020 Update, and moving forward each version number will reflect the year and part of the year (haft one or half two) to indicate when the feature update will be general available.

-If you’re not sure which version of Windows 10 is running on your computer, you can check using the “winver” command and “About” settings page.
+If you are not sure which version of Windows 10 is on your device, you can check this information using the “winver” command and “About” settings page.

 - Check if Windows 10 20H2 is installed with winver